Restrooms, Social Hall

 Parochial Vicar: Rev Samuel I Dubois

-Deacon: Deacon Thomas E Boucek
+Deacons: Deacon Thomas E Boucek & Deacon Thomas A. Hewitt

 Director of Religious Education: Mrs Jane Monaghan